CuteNikki/discord-bot/README.md

 # Install dependencies:
 npm install

-# Now rename example.config.json to config.json
+# Rename example.config.json to config.json
 # Fill in the config with your own data

 # Run the bot:
 npm run start

-# Register commands by using registerCommands() function and then use /register command instead if needed
+# Register commands by using registerCommands() function in client class
+# and then use /register slash command in the future.
+This is necessary!
+# We don't want to register our slash commands on each startup.
 ```

 <hr>